The History of Cove Haven and Cove Haven Entertainment Resorts

 Ultimate Adventures activities including Get Wet—white-water rafting, canoeing and kayaking, Adrenaline—the chance to ride in a stockcar going 160 mph around Pocono Raceway (and the chance to take the wheel yourself) and Frozen Fundra—exciting winter activities like snowmobiling, snowshoeing, ice skating and cross country skiing.

-The Blush Bed—a round pillow-top king-size bed with satin stripe sheets and fluffy duvet—is introduced.
+The Blush Bed—a round pillow-top king-size bed with satin stripe sheets is introduced.

-Highgate Hotels, a leading independent Hospitality Management firm serving some of the country’s largest and most sophisticated institutional Hotel Owners acquires management of the three properties of Cove Haven Entertainment Resorts.
+Highgate Hotels, a leading independent Hospitality Management firm acquires the three properties of Cove Haven Entertainment Resorts.